easybuilders/easybuild-tutorial/docs/2025-LUST/1_Intro/1_05_terminology.md

 EasyBuild currently doesn't treat link-time dependencies differently from run-time dependencies and hence has no specific easyconfig parameter for them.
+(Even EasyBuild 5 doesn't even though that version defaults to "rpath"-linking so that no `LD_LIBRARY_PATH` is needed and hence modules that do not define other variables that are needed to run a package don't need to be loaded at runtime.)

 ---